-At Beaumont Hill Academy, all staff work very hard to establish positive relationships with young people in order to support their diverse needs.
+At Beaumont Hill Academy, all staff work very hard to establish positive relationships with our students in order to support their diverse needs.
 We believe in the importance of promoting a positive learning climate through high expectations of behaviour, clear and meaningful rewards and effective de-escalation strategies that are bespoke to each individual student.

 We celebrate positive behaviour through a range of age and ability appropriate approaches including:

 A copy of our Beaumont Hill Behaviour Policy can be found here.
-Behaviour Policy BHA 1.1.docx This policy outlines our approaches and rationale for positive behaviour management across our school.
+Beaumont Hill Academy Behaviour Policy (2).pdf this policy outlines our approaches and rationale for positive behaviour management across our school.

-Where a student is at risk of demonstrating challenging behaviour, staff write and share sensitive Behaviour Plans to ensure that staff consistently apply effective de-escalation skills to reduce the likelihood of challenging behaviour occurring.
+Where a student is at risk of demonstrating challenging behaviour, staff include within the pupils ABC Plan a specific Behaviour Plan to ensure that staff consistently apply effective de-escalation skills to reduce the likelihood of challenging behaviour occurring.